THEOplayer/samples-tvos-sdk/DRM-Playback/README.md

 * Open the reference app project `DRM-Playback.xcodeproj` with Xcode.
 * Select `Product > Run` from Xcode menu bar or press `⌘ + R` on the keyboard to build and run the application.
-  * Should there be any problems with launching the application, please check the [THEO Knowledge Base - Simulator And iOS Device] guide for more information.
+  * Should there be any problems with launching the application, please check the [THEO Knowledge Base - Simulator And tvOS Device] guide for more information.

 ## Streams/Content Rights